flame/blis/docs/FAQ.md

 ### Can I call the native BLIS API from Fortran-77/90/95/2000/C++/Python?

-In principle, BLIS's [native BLAS-like API](BLISTypedAPI) can be called from Fortran.
+In principle, BLIS's native (and BLAS-like) [typed API](BLISTypedAPI) can be called from Fortran.
 However, you must ensure that the size of the integer in BLIS is equal to the size of integer used by your Fortran program/compiler/environment.
 The size of BLIS integers is set in `bli_config.h`.
-Please see the [bli\_config.h](ConfigurationHowTo#bli_configh) section of the [BLIS Configuration guide](ConfigurationHowTo) for more details.
+Please see the [bli\_config.h](ConfigurationHowTo#bli_configh) section of the BLIS [Configuration Guide](https://github.com/flame/blis/blob/master/docs/ConfigurationHowTo.md) for more details.

 As for bindings to other languages, please contact the [blis-devel](http://groups.google.com/group/blis-devel) mailing list.

 ### Do I need to call initialization/finalization functions before being able to use BLIS from my application?

 Originally, BLIS did indeed require the application to explicitly setup (initialize) various internal data structures via `bli_init()`.
 Likewise, calling `bli_finalize()` was recommended to cleanup (finalize) the library.
 However, since commit 9804adf, BLIS has implemented self-initialization.
 These explicit calls to `bli_init()` and `bli_finalize()` are no longer necessary, though experts may still use them in special cases to control the allocation and freeing of resources.
-This topic is discussed in the [BLIS typed API reference](BLISTypedAPI#initialization-and-cleanup).
+This topic is discussed in the BLIS [typed API reference](https://github.com/flame/blis/blob/master/docs/BLISTypedAPI.md#initialization-and-cleanup).

 ### Does BLIS support multithreading?

 Yes!
 BLIS supports multithreading (via OpenMP or POSIX threads) for all of its level-3 operations.
-For more information on enabling and controlling multithreading, please see the wiki on [Multithreading](Multithreading).
+For more information on enabling and controlling multithreading, please see the [Multithreading](https://github.com/flame/blis/blob/master/docs/Multithreading.md) guide.

 BLIS can also very easily be made thread-safe so that you can call BLIS from threads within a multithreaded library or application.
-For more information on making BLIS thread-safe, see the "Multithreading" subsection of the [bli\_config.h](ConfigurationHowTo#bli_configh) header file section in the [BLIS Configuration guide](ConfigurationHowTo).
+For more information on making BLIS thread-safe, see the "Multithreading" subsection of the [bli\_config.h](ConfigurationHowTo#bli_configh) header file section in the BLIS [Configuration Guide](https://github.com/flame/blis/blob/master/docs/ConfigurationHowTo.md).

 ### Does BLIS support NUMA environments?